 Many price action traders are extremely vigilant.
 They’re always on the lookout for what are known as inside bar patterns.
 You can recognize these by the emergence of a secondary bar within the body of the previous bar.
 Take a look at the examples below:

-As you’ll gather from all of the above information, price action trading is based around trends and momentum.
-The idea is simple, once a trend changes then the momentum often grows.
+As you’ll gather from all of the above information, price action trading is based on trends and momentum.
+The idea is simple, once a trend changes, then the momentum often grows.
 It is only when a stronger (opposing) trend emerges that the direction changes again.
-In-between these relatively strong trends there will be periods of consolidation, sideways trading and prices will often bounce off support and resistance lines.
-In many ways support and resistance levels are self-fulfilling prophecies.
+Between these relatively strong trends, there will be periods of consolidation.
+Often you can also find sideways trading, and prices will often bounce off support and resistance lines.
+In many ways, support and resistance levels are self-fulfilling prophecies.
 Many traders now use technical analysis and take them into consideration.
 However, price action trading offers the best of both worlds with both technical analysis and human input from a trader.

-As you are effectively waiting for the price trend to cut through a support level or shoot through a resistance level you can end up with a relatively low number of trades.
-That is not an issue if you are disciplined but frustration can sometimes get the better of traders!
+As you effectively wait for the price trend to cut through a support level or shoot through a resistance level, you can end up with a relatively low number of trades.
+That is not an issue if you are disciplined, but frustration can sometimes get the better of traders!

 Unfortunately, traders using price action trading are often caught out by significant shifts in the market.
 This often means prices do not return to their preferred trading levels.
-For those lacking discipline, they can end up “chasing the price” higher and higher.
-Meanwhile for those whoa re able to remain focused on the technical situation, opportunities will emerge.
+Traders lacking discipline can end up “chasing the price” higher and higher.
+Meanwhile, for those who can remain focused on the technical situation, opportunities will emerge.

-Many of the strategies we mentione above can be seen as “overcautious” by some people.
+Many of the strategies we mentioned above can be seen as “overly cautious” by some people.
 When waiting for a definitive change in trend, there may be times when intraday prices could spike above resistance or below support then recover.
 These could be seen as false flags and can be potentially expensive in the long run.